James Poole (footballer): Manchester City

-Hartlepool
+Hartlepool United

 On 13 October Poole joined Hartlepool United on a one-month loan deal, which was later extended by a month.
 Poole made 6 appearances at Hartlepool, scoring his first goal in senior football in the League 1 game against Brighton & Hove Albion.
 In December 2010, Poole returned to his parent club, Manchester City.

 On 13 May 2011, Poole made a permanent move to Hartlepool for the 2011/12 season, signing a two-year contract.
 He stated in the Hartlepool Mail newspaper that he wanted to sign even more when he saw experienced midfielder Nolberto Solano was signing on the same day.

 He scored a wonder goal on his first permanent game for Hartlepool away to MK Dons in a 2–2 draw.
-James scored two goals in his fifth league game against Rochdale which saw him score a 20-yard volley in a 3–1 win to give Hartlepool their first win of the season after four consecutive draws.
+Poole scored two goals in his fifth league game against Rochdale which saw him score a 20-yard volley in a 3–1 win to give Hartlepool their first win of the season after four consecutive draws.

 After a few appearances on the bench, Poole returned to the Hartlepool United team and scored 2 away to Chesterfield.
 His first, a spectacular left-footed strike made the scores 2–2 and his second proved to be Hartlepool's winner, a close range header in the second half.

 Poole won Hartlepool's Goal of the Season award for 2012–13 for his goal in a 2–1 win against Notts County in February 2013, with Poole saying: "I think I would have to say it's probably the best goal I've ever scored.
 It might not look the best because it doesn't fly in to the top corner from thirty-five yards or anything, but technically I was really pleased with the goal".
 This goal also made national headlines after the two Hartlepool goalscorers were named Hartley and Poole.
 The goal was nominated for the Football League's Goal of the Year at the 2014 Football League Awards but was unsuccessful as Franck Moussa won the award.

 Poole signed a new contract with Hartlepool in 2013.
 He began the 2013–14 season under new boss Colin Cooper playing in a midfield role but lost his place in a CAM position to Luke Williams.

 Poole left the club in July 2014 turning down a new contract.